What is it like to foster a puppy for Putnam Service Dogs, and why do people do it?

-Our Trainers are kind, patient, fun, enthusiastic, and extremely knowledgeable teachers, who will also be available to you via email or phone, and will do one-on-one training sessions with you if needed.
+Our Trainers are kind, patient, fun, enthusiastic, and extremely knowledgeable teachers, who will also be available to you via email or phone.
 You’ll receive our Puppy Raising Manual as a guide, and books will be recommended if you want to do further reading to learn more about dogs.

 Raising a service dog puppy means short sessions of daily training and frequent socializing (taking them to new, novel situations to expand their confidence and ability to navigate the situation successfully).
 It means walking them, not only for exercise, but also to teach them to walk well and to stimulate them mentally, and exercising the puppy sufficiently to release their huge amounts of energy!
 (This usually involves running in a safe area without other dogs.)
 Because our recipients tend to have little body strength, the puppy will wear either a Gentle Leader, or a Freedom Harness, to prevent pulling.

 Raising a service dog puppy means giving them lots of love, down time just chilling together, and playtime.
 We encourage you to keep a crate in your bedroom so they sleep close to you.
 The puppy needs to learn to bond closely to humans, to love and trust humans deeply.
 We teach you to gain eye contact between you and the puppy, so the puppy is responsive and isn’t focused on something else when you’re working with them.
 It’s a very deep, rewarding connection for both you and the puppy!
 You’ll be encouraged to leave the pup in his crate for some alone time to teach him independence as well.